Kitchen countertop workers are dying. Some lawmakers want to ban their lawsuits

 The countertop industry is in a crisis that's been growing quickly in recent years.

-Nearly 500 workers who manufacture kitchen countertops by cutting slabs of natural and artificial stone have fallen ill since 2019 with a serious and irreversible lung disease in California alone.
+In California alone, nearly 500 workers who manufacture kitchen countertops by cutting slabs of natural and artificial stone have fallen ill since 2019 with a serious and irreversible lung disease.
 There, more than 50 have needed lung transplants, and 27 workers have died.
-Most are Hispanic men in their 40's or 30's, or even younger.
+Most are Hispanic men in their 40s or 30s, or even younger.

 "We fear the numbers will only continue to climb," said Alice Berliner, director of the Office of Worker Health & Safety for Los Angeles County Department of Public Health in a December public meeting.
 "Each number is a partner, a friend, a parent, a child, or a sibling.
 These are human lives, not just numbers."

-Additional workers have gotten sick in other states, including Texas, New York, Colorado, and Washington.
-Massachusetts just found their first case, in a Hispanic man in his 40s who, for the past 14 years, had worked for stone countertop fabrication and installation companies.
+Additional workers have gotten sick in other states, including Texas, New York, Colorado and Washington.
+Massachusetts just found its first case, in a Hispanic man in his 40s who, for the past 14 years, had worked for stone countertop fabrication and installation companies.

 One sickened worker, Leobardo Segura Meza, told a workplace safety board in California in 2023 that he worried there were "not enough lungs" for all the transplants that would be needed in this industry, which employs about 100,000 people nationwide.